Pie-Pie-Cat/Pie-Pie-Cat.github.io/pages/pages-root-folder/index.md

 # this work, you have to use › layout: frontpage
 #
 layout: page-fullwidth
-header: no
+header:
+  image_fullwidth: galaxy.jpg
 title:  "Connecting People In A Way You've Never Seen Before"
-subheadline: "Our Mission"
+subheadline: "The Next Gen Social Networks"
 teaser: "Can you imagine a social network that does not rely on Internet connectivity, and by nature does not collect user information at all?<br /><br />
 Yes, you are not crazy.<br />
 Using Short-Range Wireless Communication technologies, Pie Pie Cat Tech helps connect every nearby mobile phones directly with each other, without having to connect to any cell phone towers in between, creating unprecedented social experiences you've never seen before.<br /><br />